John Danforth: Political activity

 In 1999, Democratic U.S. Attorney General Janet Reno appointed Danforth to lead an investigation into the FBI's role in the 1993 Waco Siege.
 Danforth appointed Democratic U.S. Attorney Edward L. Dowd Jr. for the Eastern District of Missouri as his deputy special counsel.
 He also hired Bryan Cave partner Thomas A. Schweich as his chief of staff.
 Assistant U.S. Attorney James G. Martin served as Danforth's director of investigative operations for what became known as the "Waco Investigation" and its resulting "Danforth Report".

 In July 2000, Danforth's name was leaked as being on the short list of potential vice presidential nominees for Republican nominee George W. Bush, along with Michigan Governor John Engler, New York Governor George Pataki, Pennsylvania Governor Tom Ridge, and former U.S. Secretary of Transportation, U.S. Secretary of Labor and former American Red Cross President Elizabeth Dole.
 One week before the 2000 Republican National Convention was held in Philadelphia, campaign sources said that Dick Cheney, the man charged with leading the selection process for the nominee, had recommended Danforth.
-However, Danforth wanted to continue living mainly in Missouri, where his family was still based, and formally declined to run as vice president on July 11, 2000.
+But Danforth wanted to continue living mainly in Missouri, where his family was still based, and formally declined to run for vice president on July 11, 2000.
 Bush ultimately selected Cheney himself.
-Bush wrote in his book Decision Points that Danforth would have been his choice if Cheney had not accepted; a New York Times article which was published on July 28, 2000, also acknowledged that the decision to select Cheney as Bush's vice presidential nominee was in fact secretly made "weeks" before it was formally announced on July 25, 2025.
+Bush wrote in his book Decision Points that Danforth would have been his choice if Cheney had not accepted; on July 28, 2000, The New York Times reported that the choice of Cheney as Bush's running mate was secretly made "weeks" before it was formally announced on July 25.
 On September 6, 2001, Bush appointed Danforth a special envoy to Sudan.
 He brokered a peace deal that officially ended the civil war in the South between Sudan's Islamic government and the U.S.-backed Christian rebels, but elements of that conflict still remained unresolved (as had the separate Darfur conflict).
 Known as the Second Sudanese Civil War, the conflict ended in January 2005 with the signing of a peace agreement.